* Dollar index marks more than 3-year lows

 * Spot gold to gain more to $1,381/oz -technicals

-(Adds comment, updates prices) Jan 25 (Reuters) - Gold prices on Thursday edged up to their highest since August 2016, buoyed as the U.S. dollar hit three-year lows after comments by U.S. Treasury secretary Steven Mnuchin that he welcomed a weaker currency.
+(Adds comment, updates prices) Jan 25 (Reuters) - Gold prices on Thursday edged to their highest since August, 2016, buoyed as the U.S. dollar hit three-year lows after comments by U.S. Treasury secretary Steven Mnuchin that he welcomed a weaker currency.

 The dollar index , which measures the greenback

-against a basket of currencies, was down 0.1 percent after hitting its weakest since December 2014 at 88.805.
+against a basket of currencies, was down 0.2 percent, hitting its weakest since December, 2014 at 89.053 on Thursday.
 "We suspect the greenback could move lower still ...
 Conversely, golds charts look increasingly constructive and could likely push higher on technicals alone," said INTL FCStone analyst Edward Meir.
 The immediate focus was on the European Central Bank's policy setting meeting later in the day as markets look for any signs it is worried about the appreciating euro.
 The euro zone economy may be roaring ahead but a rapidly strengthening euro may see ECB President Mario Draghi pour cold water on the view the bank is speeding towards an interest rate hike.
 "The ECB meeting on Thursday will be pivotal (for gold), as it could spark the euro (and gold) higher, especially if the central bank signals a policy shift in its wording," Meir said.
 A stronger euro potentially boosts demand for gold by making dollar-priced bullion cheaper for European investors.
 Spot gold is expected to gain more to $1,381 per ounce, as it has broken a resistance at $1,354, said Reuters technical analyst Wang Tao.
-"We see a host of ongoing financial market drivers keeping the gold market tight and prices higher.
-Further weakness in the dollar and rising risks of a correction in equity markets, in particular, should be supportive," ANZ said in a research note.

 Platinum rose 0.3 percent to $1,015.24, after hitting

-(Reporting by Nallur Sethuraman in Bengaluru; Editing by Joseph Radford and Subhranshu Sahu)
+(Reporting by Nallur Sethuraman in Bengaluru; Editing by Joseph Radford)